kauffman12/EQLogParser/README.md

 # EQLogParser
 Everquest Log Parser for Live/TLP servers.
+This new version requires .Net 6.0 Desktop or newer to be installed.
+A link is provided during installation if it is not found.

 Latest Release:
 https://github.com/kauffman12/EQLogParser/raw/master/Release/EQLogParser-2.0.0.msi